diegomzalez/Node-Basics/README.md

 ### Streams
 __Streams__ are Buffer reading points, with these we can declare what actions to execute when a buffer is received.
 There are three types of streams, read stream, write stream, and read / write stream.

+# NodeJS tricks

+## Benchmarking (console time y timeEnd)
+It encloses a block of code and then evaluates how long it takes to execute.
+And you can also work this with asynchronous processes.